-- 2.1.
-That the Guildford Local Plan: strategy and sites (2015-2034) be updated following the findings of the review undertaken in accordance with regulation 10A of the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended); and - 2.2.
-To note that a further report will be submitted to the Executive at a later date to clarify the appropriate timing for and budgetary requirements of the Local Plan update.
-This report should follow the national planning reform legislation and consider its implications for the update process.
+2.1.
+That the Guildford Borough Local Plan: Strategy and Sites (2015-2034) be updated following the findings of the review undertaken in accordance with Regulation 10A of the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended).

+2.2.
+That a further report be submitted to the Executive at a later date to clarify the appropriate timing for and budgetary requirements of the Local Plan update, such report to follow the enactment of the national planning reform legislation and to consider its implications for the update process.

-3. Reason(s) for Recommendation:
+3. Reasons for Recommendation: